ThyPandaKing/Tirutsava-Web-design.github.io/README.md

 2. Plagiarism from other participants will not be tolerated, and you will be disqualified.

-3. You can pick ANY ONE of the given FOLDERS, and start adding style to that page, ONLY ONE will be considered for final evaluation.
+3. You can pick ANY ONE of the given FOLDERS (Artists), and start adding style to that page, ONLY ONE Fan page will be considered for final evaluation.

 4. Marking Scheme ->
    a.
 Web design - 45 marks